 - Visit Cockatoo Island

-Tourists from all over the world as well as local Sydney-siders come to Sydney’s east coast every day to enjoy some of Australia’s best beaches, amazing ocean views and lots of parks and cafe’s on their way from Bondi Beach to Coogee Beach.
+International tourists and local Sydney-siders alike flock to Sydney’s east coast every day to enjoy Australia’s best beaches, stunning ocean views, beautiful parks, and lots of cafe’s and restaurants on the way from Bondi Beach to Coogee Beach.

 2. Visit Sydney’s Free Museums